"What they hell we doin' down here?" Joe asked as he followed Levon into the rustic, busy restaurant.

 "Shut up," Cordon said as he stood up.
 "The Trenton Armory is shipping those air to air missiles and I'm not going to

-miss it."
 He put the loaded gun in a holster that was hanging nearby and turned to the man.
 "There's a war going on down

 south and I've got both sides willing to pay top dollar for munitions.
 And no two hundred dollar a week rent-a-cop is gonna